runpod/docs/docs/serverless/references/endpoint-configurations.md

 ## Endpoint Name

 Create a name you'd like to use for the Endpoint configuration.
-The resulting Endpoint is assigned a random ID to be used when making calls.
+The resulting Endpoint is assigned a random ID to be used for making calls.

 The name is only visible to you.